 Walt Disney World

-But even if the countless Disney rides and performances are not enough; Orlando is known as the “Theme Park Capitol of the World.”
-Other nearby parks include: Sea World Orlando and the Universal Resort, which features two theme parks that are quite different from its California counterpart.
-An easy one hour drive east are the Jungle Adventures Animal Park, which is home to the largest alligator in the world and the Kennedy Space Center, where, among many other interesting space-related exhibits, you can see the memorial of the tragic Space Shuttle Challenger flight, which pays tribute to its fallen and heroic astronauts, including Hawaii’s own, Ellison Onizuka.
+Orlando is the Theme Park Capital of the World.
+Other nearby parks include: Sea World Orlando and the Universal Resort.
+These two theme parks are quite different from their California counterparts.
+An easy one hour drive east are the Jungle Adventures Animal Park, home to the largest alligator in the world, and the Kennedy Space Center.
+Here, among many other exhibits, you can see the memorial of the tragic Space Shuttle Challenger flight.
+It pays tribute to its fallen and heroic astronauts, including Hawaii’s own, Ellison Onizuka.
 To the west, you can find Legoland in Winter Haven and Bush Gardens near Tampa.

-We’re not sure if it’s still there anymore; but one of the dioramas in Spaceship Earth ride in EPCOT featured a miniature of a person wearing a Reyn’s classic nene goose aloha shirt.
+We’re not sure if it’s still there anymore.
+But one of the dioramas in Spaceship Earth ride in EPCOT featured a miniature of a person wearing a Reyn’s classic nene goose aloha shirt.
 Let us know if you still see it.